tinla94/AddodaBooking/README.md

 6. **Redux**: an open-source JavaScript library for managing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.

+7. **React-Reveal**: a high performance animation library for React.

 ## Other Technologies

-7. **AWS S3**: a service offered by Amazon Web Services that provides object storage through a web service interface.
+8. **AWS S3**: a service offered by Amazon Web Services that provides object storage through a web service interface.

-8. **Google Map API**: a robust tool that can be used to create a custom map, a searchable map, check-in functions, display live data synching with location, plan routes, or create a mashup just to name a few
+9. **Google Map API**: a robust tool that can be used to create a custom map, a searchable map, check-in functions, display live data synching with location, plan routes, or create a mashup just to name a few.

 # Getting Started